 I’m a sugar addict, so that was one reason.

-But I’m also a sucker for simplicity, so when I was in my purest purist phase there was never a diet that more appealed to me; never one I more wanted to be “The One True Way” (back when I still thought that existed).
+But I’m also a sucker for simplicity, so when I was in my purest purist phase there was never a diet that more appealed to me; never one I more wanted to be “The One True Way” to dietary nirvana (back when I still thought such a thing existed).

 I’d read (as you may have done) that the key to making it work is that you have to eat mega quantities of fruit.